Youchengw/Notes/Linear Algebra for Machine Learning/Vectors.md

 We say that a pair of vectors $x$ and $y$ are orthogonal if their inner product is zero, $<x,y>=0$.
 The notation for a pair of orthogonal vectors is $x\perp y$.
 In the 2-dimensional plane, this equals to a pair of vectors forming a $90^\circ$ angle.

+## Systhems of linear equations
+A system of linear equations involve multiple equations that have to be solved simultaneously.